-No substantive change was made to the MGA By-Laws, however the document title was changed to the "First Amended Bylaws" due to a change the tense of a sentence in Section 1.1.
+No substantive change was made to the MGA By-Laws.
+However, the document title was changed to the "First Amended Bylaws" for a change of tense in Section 1.1.
 The First Amended By-Laws are effective from September 9, 2021.

 The MGA adopted the Groundwater Well Registration and Metering Policy for Non-De Minimis Users on June 20, 2024.
 The requirement was identified in the GSP and requires well registration, metering and reporting by groundwater users that extract more than 2 AFY in priority zones or users that extract more than 5 AFY anywhere in the basin.
 Well registration is required by applicable well owners by December 31, 2024.
-Meter installation is required by September 30, 2025 and the first annual report of extracted volumes is due by October 31, 2025.
+Meter installation is required by September 30, 2025 and the initial reading from the meter is due by October 31, 2025.
+Subsequent annual readings will be due by October 31 of each year.